Three years ago, I switched from Google search to Bing. There, I said it. No longer do I Google something; I Bing it. And I haven’t looked back since.

 Bing’s lead widens when you search for celebrities, as it includes videos as well as images and biographical information.
 And though Microsoft could do a better job of highlighting this information, Bing provides one-click links to a celeb’s social media pages for what they’re thinking about, right now.

 There are exceptions, of course.
-One of Bing's odd quirks is an inability to list the home page for Windows Phone Central as the top search result.
-But, in general, Bing performs as well or better on most of my common, day-to-day searches than Google does.
+But, in general, Bing performs as well as Google on most of my common, day-to-day searches.